FAQs: About Puppy School

 How do I apply to get my puppy enrolled in puppy school?

-You can fill out a registration form here.
-Please remember to upload or email your vaccination forms.
+Please note: we will not confirm registration until we have received the vaccination records.
 Once we have received the vaccinations we will contact you to verify your puppy’s first day of school.

 When and how will I know if my puppy has been accepted?